ssi-dk/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

    :width: 1400px
    :align: center

 - Panel C, ``Locus Statistics``, displays a scatter chart with points for the minimum allele size (blue), maximum allele size (orange) and median allele size (green) per locus.

 .. image:: /_static/images/schema_report_panelC.png
    :width: 1400px
    :align: center

 - Panel D, ``Allele Size Variation``, displays box plots for the locus size distribution.
 The range slider beneath the xaxis line can be used to redefine the boxplots that are visible in the plot area.

 .. image:: /_static/images/schema_report_panelD.png
    :width: 1400px
    :align: center

 .. note::
-  If you have provided the ``--loci-reports`` parameter, the points in Panel C and the boxplots in Panel D are clickable and will open the detailed report of the selected locus.
+  If the ``--loci-reports`` parameter is provided, the points in Panel C and the boxplots in Panel D are clickable and will open the detailed report of the selected locus.

 Loci annotations
 ................

 If a TSV file with loci annotations is provided, the fourth component of the schema report is a table with the list of annotations.
 Otherwise, it will display a warning informing that no annotations were provided.

 .. image:: /_static/images/schema_report_annotations.png
    :width: 1400px
    :align: center

-If you have provided the ``--loci-reports`` parameter, the loci identifiers in the first column will link to the loci report pages.
+If the ``--loci-reports`` parameter is provided, the loci identifiers in the first column will link to the loci report pages.
 If a column name includes ``URL``, the SchemaEvaluator module assumes that the values in that column are URLs and creates links to the web pages.

 .. important::
   The first column in the TSV file with annotations must be named ``Locus`` and contain the identifiers of the loci (the basename of the locus FASTA file without the ``.fasta`` extension).

 You can use the :doc:`UniprotFinder </user/modules/UniprotFinder>` module to annotate the loci in a schema created with chewBBACA.
 If you want to annotate an external schema, you can adapt it with the :doc:`PrepExternalSchema </user/modules/PrepExternalSchema>` module followed by annotation with the :doc:`UniprotFinder </user/modules/UniprotFinder>` module.

 Allele Analysis
 ...............

 The final component of the schema report presents a table with the results of the allele integrity and diversity analysis per locus.
 The table includes values per locus for most column categories in the ``Schema Summary Data`` table.
 It also includes the following additional columns:

 	- **Proportion of Validated Alleles**: the proportion of the total alleles in the locus FASTA file that were considered valid.
 	- **Distinct Protein Alleles**: the number of distinct protein alleles encoded by all alleles.
 	- **Missing Allele IDs**: the number of allele identifiers that are missing, assuming that allele identifiers in the FASTA file should be sequential.

 .. important::
 	In order to identify the *Missing Allele IDs*, the module expects the headers of the input FASTA files to have the locus identifier followed by the allele integer identifier (e.g.: >lmo_1) or simply the allele integer identifier (e.g.: >1).

 .. image:: /_static/images/schema_report_allele_analysis.png
    :width: 1400px